ngnanavadivel/Password-Hashing-101/README.md

     saltedhash(password) = hash(hash(password) + salt)
 ```

+> **Salt adds more entropy to the password. i.e., the randomness of the password to be hashed would be drammatically increased.** **NIST** National Institute of Standards and Technology recommends the salt length be atleast **128 bits**.

 ## Let's add some **salt** while generating classic hashes (MD5 and SHA) using Java